jonathansear/Get-claims-from-Azure-B2C-jwt-token/README.md

-# Format the ClaimsPrincipal object returned by Azure B2C into a usable claims object
+# Convert the ClaimsPrincipal object returned by Azure B2C into this adapter to read the user claims

 ## Introduction